UntitledModGame/umg-mods/lootplot.s0/_planning/A25/A25_sprint.md

 CURSE: Tomb of money: Make slots cost $0.1 extra to activate (ROOK-6)
 CURSE: Tomb of sticky: Make items STICKY (ROOK-6)

-CURSE: Cursed life potion: Give a random curse +2 lives
-CURSE: Cursed purple balloon: On Buy, 30% chance to make purchased item DOOMED-5
-CURSE: Evil Harp: On Pulse: Make a random slot cost $0.2 to activate
 CURSE: Cursed grubby coins: On Pulse, lose 10 points.
 GRUB-15
+CURSE: Golden shivs: Destroys the closest item that earns money
+CURSE: Golden blocks: Destroys the closest slot that earns money
+CURSE: Bankers helmet: On Pulse: Make a random item cost $0.2 to activate

 CURSE: Cursed coin: Steals $0.5 for every other curse
-CURSE: Broken shield: On Pulse: Trigger pulse on other curse items (KING-3)
-CURSE: Injunction: Remove Pulse trigger from the closest item (DOOMED-20)
+CURSE: Injunction: Remove Pulse trigger from the closest item (DOOMED-10)
-CURSE: Goblin glasses: When an item is purchased, steal $1 (QUEEN-3)
 CURSE: Heart leech: Removes 4 lives from ALL items and slots
-CURSE: Golden shivs: Destroys the closest item that earns money
-CURSE: Golden blocks: Destroys the closest slot that earns money
-CURSE: Bankers helmet: On Pulse: Make a random item cost $0.5 to activate
 CURSE: Bubbling goo: On Pulse: Make a random food-item STUCK
 CURSE: Glass-shard: Destroys 30% of ALL glass slots
+CURSE: Cursed life potion: Give a random curse +2 lives
+CURSE: Broken shield: On Pulse: Trigger pulse on other curse items (KING-3)

 CURSE: Cube slime: On Pulse: 30% chance to make a random item STUCK
 CURSE: Minotaur: On Pulse: Give DOOMED-10 to items.
 (ROOK-7)